RocketChat/docs-old/5. Administrator Guides/Authentication/SAML/README.md

 https://my-rocketchat-domain.tld/_saml/metadata/my-app

+### Custom Certificate

+This is the idp providers public certificate that is used to verify the SAML requests.
+Format for this is without BEGIN CERTIFICATE and END CERTIFICATE

 ### Public Cert Contents

 The public part of the self-signed certificate you created for encrypting your SAML transactions.
 [Example of self-signed certificate on the SimpleSAMLphp website here.](https://simplesamlphp.org/docs/stable/simplesamlphp-sp#section_1_1)

 ### Private Key Contents

 The private key matching the self-signed certificate you created.

+### SAML assertion

+You will have to send email field in your assertion or it will not work.
+If the email matches existing user it will overwrite the users username with username value if that is in your assertion.

 ## SimpleSAMLphp IdP Configuration